 The value of our beer exports was put at €267 million last year according to Drinks Ireland|Beer’s own annual market report published earlier this year.
 We now export more beer than Denmark, Italy, Spain, Portugal and Austria.

 The new Brewers of Europe report also shows that 64% of beer in Ireland is consumed in the on-trade (including pubs, hotels and restaurants) highlighting the importance of the pub for Irish beer consumers and tourists alike.
 This is down on 2017’s 65% on-trade share figure.

 But contrary to expectation, Ireland ranks only third in Europe after Portugal (69%) and Spain (67%) when it comes to the percentage of beer consumed in the on-trade.
-The UK on-trade is responsible for 54% of total beer consumption there, up a percentage point from 2017’s 53%.
+The UK on-trade is responsible for 46% of total beer consumption there, down two percentage points from 2017’s 48%.

-Germany is the biggest producer at 93.7 million Hl followed by Poland and the UK.
+Germany was the biggest producer at 93.7 million Hl followed by Poland and the UK.

 Ireland ranks equally with Slovenia and Estonia in terms of per capita beer consumption at 80 litres, up a litre on 2017.

 But Ireland is also the eight-largest importer of beer in the EU at 1.56m Hl while the UK tops the import table at 10.1m Hl.